joker-eph/githubmove/GitHubMove.rst

 voluntary basis.
 The LLVM Foundation sponsors the server and provides limited support, but there is only so much it can do.

-Volunteers are not Sysadmins themselves, but compiler engineers that happen to know a thing or two about hosting servers.
+Volunteers are not sysadmins themselves, but compiler engineers that happen to know a thing or two about hosting servers.
 We also don't have 24/7 support, and we sometimes wake up to see that continuous integration is broken because the SVN server is either down or unresponsive.